 Meet Our Clarksville TN Oral, Facial, and Cosmetic Surgeons

-Our Physicians and Staff at Cumberland Surgical Arts and Associates in Clarksville, TN would like to take this opportunity to welcome you to our office.
+Our Surgeons and Staff at Cumberland Surgical Arts and Associates, PLLC in Clarksville, TN would like to take this opportunity to welcome you to our office.
 As your providers of healthcare, we look forward to serving you.
 We hope that, together, we can build the kind of relationship that will ensure that you receive quality care and excellent service.

 Dr. Lee is Board Certified in Oral and Maxillofacial Surgery.
 He is an active member of the American Academy of Cosmetic surgery, American Academy of Facial Plastic and Reconstructive surgery, American Association of Oral and Maxillofacial Surgeons, Tennessee Dental Association, and is the Past President of the 8th District Dental Society.